premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2015-07-19-a-crazy-experiment-in-blogging.md

 Now, It's different.
 Too much noise out there.
 Blogs are content providers and we are content creators.
 We create content that would be liked and shared by the readers.
 We write catchy titles.
 We add beautiful images and videos because the readers are not patient enough to read.
 We make list-based blogs in every niche because they get shared more.
 Some people write long content because it gets shared too.
 In a way, readers dictate what they want to see on our blog.

 There is a new measure of success associated with blogs. "hits, visits, page views".
 They are not called readers anymore.
 Only visitors.
-Who cares.
+Who cares?
 All I need is the incoming traffic to my blog and viral shares.
 The more traffic I get, the more money I can make out of it.
 The recent trend is collecting emails and spamming your Inbox.
 Email List = Money.

 > Have you seen any decent blog recently - that does not ask for your email, does not sell you a product, and **does provide full feed** in RSS/Atom?
 A blog that is not interested in web traffic?

-I wish things stayed as simple as it was.
+I wish things stayed as simple as they were.

 ### The Crazy Blog Experiment